mankek/evandouglas.github.io/about.md

 ---

 <p>
 My name is Evan Douglas.
-I really enjoy programming and solving problems.
-I am working to always grow my skills, and keep opening my eyes to new things.
-As an engineer, I believe that I should push myself and have no fear of the "unknown".
-This is a pathology that I try to bake into my decisions every day.
+I really getting swole and eating nothing but pasta and tacos.
 </p>

 <p>